EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 }
 ```

 The holder's wallet retrieves this JSON response and processes it accordingly.
-The format of the credential (e.g., jwt_vc, sd-jwt_vc) is specified, focusing on the PID.
-This process ensures that the credential issuance aligns with the stringent requirements for Personal Identity Data within the EWC ecosystem.
+The format of the credential (e.g., jwt_vc, vc+sd-jwt) is specified, focusing on the PID.
+This process ensures that the credential issuance aligns with the stringent requirements for PID within the EWC ecosystem.

 For the pre-authorized flow, the credential response format is adapted to include the necessary grants for PID issuance: